 A Lone Pine tree within protective barrier.

-Lone Pine planting Stockade Hill 3pm ANZAC Day 25 April 2003.
+Excerpt from speech by John Fenwick President Maitland RSL Sub-Branch, at Lone Pine planting at Stockade Hill at 3pm on Anzac Day 25 April 2003:

 Many men from the Maitland district fought and died in the Battle of Lone Pine, the most noted of them was Lieutenant Colonel Robert Scobie of Maitland, the Commanding Officer of the famous 2'* Battalion AIF, who was killed in action on the 7th August 1915 while trying to save some of his men from Turkish fire.
 Lance Corporal Benjamin Smith of the 3rd Battalion whose brother was killed in the battle for Lone Pine Ridge sent a cone home to his mother, Mrs McMullen at Inverell in New South Wales.

 Mrs McMullen kept the cone for 13 years until 1928 before planting the seeds.
 She grew two seedlings, one of which she presented to the town of Inverell and the other to the Parks and Gardens section of the Department of the Interior in Canberra.
 The Duke of Gloucester planted this second tree at the Australian War Memorial in October 1934.
 Today it stands over 20 metres in height.